Bumpworks/bumpsite/readme.md

 The goal of this project is to create a django driven website for the le bump community at duke university.
-Currently, I have implemented the two main dataclasses; player, game.

-I have tried to document the code well.
+This site will host game and player information, display weekly rankings, create a social space for bumpers, and more.

+Check out progress here: http://bump.colab.duke.edu/